 Reputation capital is comprised of disparate things, but forms a cohesive, powerful, and unstoppable force for good or for ill.

 The Benefits of a Good Reputation

 There is nothing more important than reputation to the success of a business.
 Hiring the right people, creating the correct culture, designing the right brand visuals — all of these seem trivial when compared to the issue of reputation.

 In an article from the Interaction Design Foundation, Rikke Dam writes, “reputational capital….is the most vital asset any of us can own as business entities.

 The greater you value reputation, the more you will understand how it permeates every aspect of an organization.
-Although hiring the right people, creating the correct culture, and designing the right visuals are minor issues when compared to reputation, they nonetheless play a role informing your company’s reputation.
+Although hiring the right people, creating the correct culture, and designing the right visuals are minor issues compared to reputation, they nonetheless play a role in forming your company’s reputation.

-In fact, everything that you do, every press release you syndicate, every person you hire, every blog article you publish has some level of influence on your brand’s reputation.
-As information travels at the speed of light, as negative rumors diffuses faster than neutral fact, and as reputations are shattered by a single tweet, today’s brands cannot afford to overlook reputation.
+Everything you do, every press release you syndicate, every person you hire, and every blog article you publish has some influence on your brand’s reputation.
+As information travels at the speed of light, as negative rumors diffuse faster than neutral facts, and as a single tweet shatters reputations, today’s brands cannot afford to overlook reputation.

 What is reputation?
 It’s your most valuable asset as an individual or business.
 It is who you are, regardless of your character.
 It’s worth obsessing over.
-It’s worth whatever attention you choose to give it, and probably more.
+It’s worth whatever attention you choose, and probably more.